Home » Recipes » Main Dish Recipes » Chicken Jallop

 Chicken Jallop

-Chicken Jallop is a very old, traditional southwest Georgia recipe and is essentially a southern chicken stew served over toasted hamburger buns.
+Chicken Jallop is a very old, traditional southwest Georgia recipe that is essentially a Southern chicken stew served over toasted hamburger buns.
 It’s not made very often these days, but in the past, you’d find this recipe served at many church and social gatherings.

 Chicken Jallop over toasted hamburger buns on a serving plate.